DouglasRoyds/vimrc/doc/pyclewn.md

 [installation]: http://pyclewn.sourceforge.net/install.html

-Check GDB
+Check gdb
 ---------

-Before getting tangled in Pyclewn, we can check that GDB is a flyer from the command line.
+Before getting tangled in Pyclewn, we can check that gdb is a flyer from the command line.
-If you're unfamiliar with GDB, work your way through the [sample gdb session][gdb-sample]
+If you're unfamiliar with gdb, work your way through the [Sample gdb session][gdb-sample] first.

 In the build directory, set a solib-search-path (local debugging) or sysroot (cross-debugging) and a default main() breakpoint in .gdbinit